getporter/porter/docs/content/slides/pack-your-bags-msp/index.md

 exclude: true
 # Try to publish

-* Modify the helloworld bundle again
-* Edit the porter.yaml:
-  * Change the `invocationImage` property to reflect your Docker Hub account
-  * Change `tag` property to reflect your Docker Hub account
-  * Change the message to something unique
 * Run `porter build`
 * Run `porter publish`

-Example (assuming your username is cnabaholic):

-* Change `deislabs/cool-image:latest` to `cnabaholic/cool-image:latest`

 ---
 # Try it out: Publish your bundle